UniMath/agda-unimath/src/group-theory/products-of-tuples-of-elements-commutative-monoids.lagda.md

             by htpy-mul-count-Commutative-Monoid M (type-Finite-Type A) cA H ＝ mul-finite-Commutative-Monoid M A g
-            by inv (mul-finite-count-Commutative-Monoid M A cA g) where
+            by inv (mul-finite-count-Commutative-Monoid M A cA g)
-        open
-          do-syntax-trunc-Prop
-            ( Id-Prop
-              ( set-Commutative-Monoid M)
-              ( mul-finite-Commutative-Monoid M A f)
-              ( mul-finite-Commutative-Monoid M A g))
 ```

 ### Products over finite types are preserved by equivalences